 Gingerbread House Dog Treat Gift Boxes

 Rather than making the house out of treats, you could make a cardboard gingerbread house fill it with treats as a holiday gift box.
 It’s probably best if you give them to the humans for safe keeping though.
 Hehehe.
-I know that Humphrey definitely couldn’t be trusted with a box of treats under the tree.
-Although he’d be happy to rip it up for the recycling afterwards, if the materials are suitable.
-Check out these super cute DIY gingerbread house gift boxes (The House that Lars Built) or the free cut file or printable gingerbread house treat boxes (The Craft Patch Blog) for examples.
+Humphrey couldn’t be trusted with a box of treats under the tree.
+Although he’d be happy to rip it for recycling afterwards, if the materials are suitable.
+Check out these cute DIY gingerbread house gift boxes (The House that Lars Built) or the free cut file or printable gingerbread house treat boxes (The Craft Patch Blog) for examples.

 Back and Waiting for Christmas Squeaking!